nnao45/jsq/README.md

 ---

-**jsq** aims to revolutionize the developer experience in JSON processing.
-By combining the power of jq with the familiarity of JavaScript, it's a tool that maximizes your existing skills.
+**@nnao45/jsq** revolutionizes JSON processing with a beautiful, interactive interface that makes data exploration enjoyable.
+By combining the power of jq with JavaScript familiarity and stunning visual design, it's the ultimate tool for developers who value both functionality and aesthetics.

+## 🎨 Visual Highlights

+- **Dynamic Multi-Color Prompt**: Watch the ❯❯❯ characters cycle through vibrant colors
+- **Real-Time Feedback**: Instant visual confirmation of your expressions
+- **Elegant Loading States**: Sophisticated indicators that respect your time
+- **Clean Layout**: Fixed positioning that never interrupts your workflow

+Experience the future of command-line JSON processing - where powerful functionality meets beautiful design.